onflow/flow-ft/README.md

 The [FungibleTokenMetadataViews contract](contracts/FungibleTokenMetadataViews.cdc) defines four new views that can used to communicate any fungible token information:

 1. `FTView`: A view that wraps the two other views that actually contain the data.
 2. `FTDisplay`: The view that contains all the information that will be needed by other dApps to display the fungible token: name, symbol, description, external URL, logos and links to social media.
-3. `FTVaultData`: The view that can be used by other dApps to interact programmatically with the fungible token, providing the information about the public and private paths used by default by the token, the public and private linked types for exposing capabilities and the function for creating new empty vaults.
+3. `FTVaultData`: The view that can be used by other dApps to interact programmatically with the fungible token, providing the information about the public and storage paths used by default by the token, the public linked types for exposing capabilities and the function for creating new empty vaults.
 You can use this view to [setup an account using the vault stored in other account without the need of importing the actual token contract.](transactions/setup_account_from_vault_reference.cdc)
 4. `TotalSupply`: Specifies the total supply of the given token.

 ### How to implement metadata